1. Risk Management System

 (1) Legal Regulations, etc.

 The Group’s core businesses and products are sold after obtaining the necessary license, registration, designation and permission in accordance with applicable laws and regulations including the Act on Securing Quality, Efficacy and Safety of Products including Pharmaceuticals and Medical Devices (Act on Pharmaceuticals and Medical Devices.)
-The Group established the Code of Ethics in 2003 as a code of conduct to be observed by officers and employees in order to comply with these regulations.
-In 2017, the Group revised the Code of Ethics, positioning it as an important related law to comply with the Antimonopoly Act and the Pharmaceuticals and Medical Devices Act, and making all employees fully aware of the implementation of the code.
+The Group's financial performance may be affected by the occurrence of cases that deviate from these laws and regulations and are subject to guidance or action by regulatory authorities, or by the status of permits and approvals.

 In the operation of dispensing pharmacies, compliance matters are strictly stipulated in legal regulations such as the Act on Pharmaceuticals and Medical Devices and the Health Insurance Act.
 If any relevant laws and regulations are violated or revised, the Group’s financial performance may be impacted by such a violation or revision of the laws.
-PHARMA MIRAI INC., our consolidated subsidiary, has submitted a report to the Regional Bureau of Health and Welfare based on the Group’s internal investigation in 2018 on stores in which improper handling of prescriptions were discovered, and four stores received administrative dispositions in fiscal 2021.
-Depending on the results of investigations by each Bureau of Health and Welfare, there is a possibility that two stores may be subject to administrative dispositions such as cancellation of the designation as a health insurance pharmacy in the future.

 (2) Ramifications of Revision of the NHI Drug Price Standards and Reform of the Health Insurance Regime